concur/jenkins-workflows/docs/GIT.md

 ## Overview

-> Various git functions for use within your pipeline.
+> Various git functions for use within your pipeline. __NOTE__: You are fully responsible for usage of this workflow, there is potential to cause bad commits.

 ## Tools Section